Loire Valley Castles: Guided Visits and Sightseeing Tours

 Multiple-day excursions are a great way to discover a wide variety of tourist sites and to appreciate each chateau’s distinctive features (architecture, hunting grounds, landscaped gardens, banks of the Cher River, etc.).
 Multiple day trips to the Loire Valley are another fantastic option to make the most of your comings and goings while spending the night in a comfortable 3-star hotel.

 To get a taste of everything the region has to offer, take advantage of your visit and enjoy a Loire Valley wine tasting?
-You can even book your tickets at the best price on the date of your choice, for small groups or private minibus and combine an initiation to oenology with guided visits of the Chenonceau and Chambord chateaux.
+You can even book your tickets at the best price on the date of your choice, for small groups or private minibus and combine an initiation to enology with guided visits of the Chenonceau and Chambord chateaux.